 Welcome to Hermanus, an official Whale Watching Capital of the World.
 Other than being a lively hub of all year activities in the Western Cape Province, this South African coastal city is the best land based whale watching in the world.
 It has been reported that about 60 to 100 Southern Right Whales visit Walker Bay, Hermanus' shores from July until December every year.
-Hermanus is also known for its bubbly residents, whom their welcoming hospitality makes a visit to Hermanus even more memorable for tourists.
+Hermanus is also known for its bubbly residents, their welcoming hospitality makes a visit to Hermanus even more memorable for tourists.

 According to historians, Hermanus or Hermanuspietersfontein, as the village was known for almost half a century, was established in 1815 by a 37 year old Hermanus Pieters after setting camp next to a fresh spring he discovered while wandering along the elephants' path, Southward of Caledon.
 As soon as the word got out that Hermanus Pieters had found the greener pastures, families started making vacations to the area.
 Churches and schools were built and before long, a village was established.